AmmieNyami/ammienyami.github.io/content/wiki/useful/music/theory_basics/chords.md

 For example, a chord in C major that starts from F, will have the notes F, A and C.

-Also, now that we're talking about the F chord, we need to start understandign a bit more the terms used, because the root of an F chord is F, the third is A, and the fifth is C, but we're still in the key of C major where C is the root, and F is the fourth in relation to C, and A is the sixth in relation to C, and so on.
+Also, now that we're talking about the F chord, we need to start understanding a bit more the terms used, because the root of an F chord is F, the third is A, and the fifth is C, but we're still in the key of C major where C is the root, and F is the fourth in relation to C, and A is the sixth in relation to C, and so on.

 ## Chord types: Major and Minor